Sales are closed over the phone and in person — but that’s not where the majority of sales reps are spending their time.

 A shared inbox can serve as your sales team’s “command center”.
 You can have all the information from your lead gen tool, your email, and your CRM feed into one place.
 Whether a rep needs to see the conversation history of client or fetch a phone number, they can get it from the same tool — without context switching or wasting time.

-Here’s how a shared inbox can raise the ceiling on what’s possible for your sales team.
+Here’s how a shared inbox like Front for sales can raise the ceiling on what’s possible for your sales team.

 1. Context across every channel.